 Permaculture Design

-a 6 page excerpt from Paradise Lot on how to do site analysis and assessment on an urban lot; based on a story from the transformation of an empty lot in Western Massachusetts into a edible paradise.
+How to Perform a Site Analysis of Your City Lota 6 page excerpt from Paradise Lot on how to do site analysis and assessment on an urban lot; based on a story from the transformation of an empty lot in Western Massachusetts into a edible paradise.

 What is the overall pattern of the land?
 What are the opportunities and limitations?
 What potential can be unlocked through regenerative land use?